 We are going to have stuffing this year – maybe not a turkey, but definitely stuffing!!!!!

 The recipe below is scaled to work for 3 cups of croutons.
 The nice thing is that it is versatile as far as what you add.
 And you don’t have to have exactly 3/4 cups of onion or celery (a large onion and a couple stalks of celery should be fine).
 You could add any type of spices or other goodies to this basic recipe and make it your own.
 As long as you use the egg whites and sturdy croutons and a little olive oil.
 Let me know if you try it in the comments, especially if you use it to stuff a bird – I’d love to hear how that turned out!
 Happy Thanksgiving Y’all!

 - 3/4 cup chopped organic celery

 - Preheat the oven to 350 degrees F.

 - Heat the olive oil in a skillet and add the chopped onions and celery.
 Sprinkle with salt and pepper.
 Cook until the onions are translucent, about 7 minutes on medium heat.
 Transfer to a bowl and set aside to cool.
 Add poultry seasoning and stir so that it is evenly distributed.

 - Add the egg whites to a medium sized bowl, and lightly beat the eggs with a whisk for about 1 minute.

 - Gently fold in the croutons and toss so that they are evenly covered with egg whites.

 - Add the cooled vegetable mixture to the croutons and toss.
-Season with a little more salt (taste test the dry croutons before adding them to the eggs to see how much salt is needed).
+Season with a little more salt.

 - Transfer the mixture to a baking dish.
 Evenly pour the chicken broth over the mixture.
 Cover with foil and bake for 30 minutes.
 Remove from oven and taste test for salt and pepper.
 Enjoy your stuffing!